Family of Gaussian wavepacket dynamics methods from the perspective of a nonlinear Schr\"odinger equation: Thawed Gaussian wavepacket dynamics

-To increase the accuracy beyond the local cubic approximation, the next logical step may seem to be to include the local fourth derivative of $V$.
-However, evaluating this \emph{local quartic approximation} would be very expensive and, similarly to local harmonic TGWD, the \emph{local quartic variational TGWD} would conserve neither the effective energy nor symplectic structure.
-Instead, in analogy to the single Hessian TGWD, a much more practical approach is applying the variational TGWD to the \emph{single quartic approximation}
+To increase the accuracy over the local cubic approximation, the \textquotedblleft obvious\textquotedblright logical step is to include the local fourth derivative of $V$.
+However, evaluating this \emph{local quartic approximation} is expensive and, like the local harmonic TGWD, the \emph{local quartic variational TGWD} conserves neither the effective energy nor symplectic structure.
+Instead, in analogy to the single-Hessian TGWD, a much more effective approach is applying the variational TGWD to the \emph{single-quartic approximation}

 which augments the local cubic approximation (\ref{eq:V_LCA}) with the evaluation of a single fourth derivative at a reference geometry $q_{\text{ref}}$.
-Coefficients of the effective potential of this \emph{single quartic variational TGWD }are obtained by applying the variational formulas (\ref{eq:V_VGA}) to the expectation values of the potential, gradient, and Hessian of $V_{\text{appr}}$:
+Coefficients of the effective potential of this \emph{single-quartic variational TGWD }are obtained by applying the variational formulas (\ref{eq:V_VGA}) to the expectation values of the potential, gradient, and Hessian of $V_{\text{appr}}$:

 Here, in deriving expressions for $\langle\hat{V}_{\text{appr}}^{\prime }\rangle$ and $\langle\hat{V}_{\text{appr}}\rangle$, we used the identities $\langle x_{i}x_{j}x_{k}\rangle=0$ and